Story

 November 1993 | Volume 44, Issue 7

-In many ways 1918 is closer to us than we are inclined to think.
+In many ways, 1918 is closer to us than we are inclined to think.

 Look at Fifth Avenue in New York (or Regent Street in London, or the Champs-Elysées).
 Most of their present buildings were there seventy-five years ago.
 Automobiles, telephones, elevators, electric power, electric lights, specks of droning airplanes in the sky—there they were in 1918.
-Now count back seventy-five years from 1918.
+Now, count back 75 years from 1918.
 That was 1843, when just about everything looked different.
 Everything was different: the cities, their buildings, the lives of the men and women outside and inside their houses, as well as the furniture of their minds.
 But many of the ideas current in 1918 are still current in 1993: Making the World Safe for Democracy; the Self-Determination of Peoples; the Emancipation of Women; International Organizations; a World Community of Nations; “Progress.”
 Seventy-five years is a long time; but then, the twentieth century was a short century, also exactly seventy-five years long, having burst forth in 1914, formed and marked by two world wars and the Cold War, ending in 1989.

-In many ways 1918 is farther from us than we are inclined to think.
+In many ways, 1918 is farther from us than we are inclined to think.
 After taking comfort—and, more important, pleasure—from a picture of Fifth Avenue in 1918 (I am thinking of that splendid painting by Childe Hassam, with all those Allied flags waving, dramatic poppies in a wheat-colored field of sun-bleached architecture), look closer; lean downward; try to look inside.
 The people are different from us, and I do not mean only the difference of two or three generations: They look different, because their composition and their clothes and their manners and their attitudes and aspirations are different.
 So are the interiors of those still-standing buildings, what there is and what goes on inside them: their furnishings, in most cases not only their inhabitants but the functions of their rooms.
 Yes, Fifth Avenue is different, New York is different, America is different, the world is different.
-The twentieth century is over.
+The 20th century is over.

 It was—and in many ways it still is—the American century.
-In 1898 the United States became a world power—not because of some kind of geopolitical constellation, not because of the size of its armed forces, but because that was what the American government and the majority of the American people wanted.
-Before 1898 the United States was the greatest power in the Western Hemisphere.
-Twenty years later the United States chose to enter the greatest of European wars (the very term world war was an American invention, circa 1915).
-In 1918 it decided the outcome of the war.
+In 1898, the United States became a world power—not because of some kind of geopolitical constellation, not because of the size of its armed forces, but because that was what the American government and the majority of the American people wanted.
+Before 1898, the United States was the greatest power in the Western Hemisphere.
+Twenty years later, the United States chose to enter the greatest of European wars (the very term world war was an American invention, circa 1915).
+In 1918, it decided the outcome of the war.
 By Armistice Day the United States was more than a World Power; it was the greatest power in the world.

 That was more than a milestone in the history of the United States.
 It was a turning point: the greatest turning point in its history since the Civil War and perhaps the greatest turning point since its very establishment.
 For more than three centuries the